imbrex (REX) Hits Market Cap of $106,981.48

-imbrex (REX) traded flat against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on July 15th.
-During the last week, imbrex has traded flat against the dollar. imbrex has a total market capitalization of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last 24 hours.
-One imbrex coin can now be bought for about $0.0124 or 0.00000020 BTC on major cryptocurrency exchanges.
+imbrex (REX) traded flat against the dollar during the 1-day period ending at 14:00 PM Eastern on July 16th. imbrex has a total market cap of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last 24 hours.
+One imbrex coin can now be purchased for $0.0124 or 0.00000020 BTC on popular exchanges.
+Over the last seven days, imbrex has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.